slahabar/cognitive-services-personalizer-samples/samples/multislotnotebook/README.md

-# Personalizer simulation in an Azure notebook
+# Personalizer Multislot simulation in an Azure notebook

-This tutorial simulates a Personalizer loop _system_ which suggests which type of coffee a customer should order.
-The users and their preferences are stored in a [user dataset](users.json).
-Information about the coffee is also available and stored in a [coffee dataset](coffee.json).
+This tutorial simulates a Multislot Personalizer loop _system_ which suggests which products a customer should buy when displayed in different slots.
+The users and their preferences are store in a [user dataset](simulated_users.json).
+Information about the products is also available in a [product dataset](products.json).
+Information about the slots is also available in a [slot dataset](slots.json).

 Run the system for 25,000 requests and then create graph showing how fast and accurately the system learned.